ADHD Partner with Gina Pera ADHDPartnerWithGinaPera@groups.io

 What About Privacy?

 What's said in the group stays in the group.
-That is, please do not forward or share information outside the group.
+Please do not forward or share information outside the group.

 Who is Gina Pera?